 For the cream sauce, you will need:

 - all-purpose flour

 - beef broth

 - heavy cream - or you can use sour cream.

 - Worcestershire sauce

 - salt and pepper

 How to Make the Best Swedish Meatballs

 - Prepare the meatballs.
-In a large mixing bowl, stir well to combine ground beef with breadcrumbs, egg, milk, onion, parsley, soy sauce, sugar, garlic powder, all-spice, salt and pepper.
+In a large mixing bowl, stir well to combine ground beef with breadcrumbs, egg, milk, onion, parsley, garlic powder, all-spice, salt and pepper.
 Mix well to form a uniform consistency.
 Take 2 spoonfuls of the beef mixture at a time and roll into meatballs.
 Set aside and lightly coat with some oil to keep them from sticking, if needed.

 - Cook the meatballs.
 In a large skillet, heat butter over medium high heat for 2 minutes until the melted butter sizzles.
 Add meatballs and cook until browned on all sides, about 7-8 minutes.
 Make sure to stir gently to prevent the meatballs from disintegrating.
 Set aside on a plate.